30 Digital Resources for Teachers and Students

 30. Visit the Louvre Museum in Paris, France and explore its collection

-After all surfing and learning, take a moment to LOL and make some memes!
+After all the surfing and learning, take a moment to LOL and make some memes!

 Popular Science: The best science jokes to make you laugh, groan and Google